Click to view the SPP Support Statement

 Components for the G7 and Gen8 server platforms are available in the Post-Production SPPs and can be downloaded from www.hpe.com/servers/SPP/download.
 For additional information, please refer to Reducing Server Updates.

 Note: Products sold prior to the separation of Hewlett-Packard Company into Hewlett Packard Enterprise Company and HP Inc. on November 1, 2015 may have a product name and model number that differ from current models.

-The 2018.03.0 SPP Production release contains components supporting the ProLiant, Synergy and Apollo Gen9 and Gen10 server platforms and options.
+This SPP Production release contains components supporting the ProLiant, Synergy and Apollo Gen9 and Gen10 server platforms and options.
 SPP Release Notes, Server Support Guide, OS Support Guide, as well as other release documentation can be found here.

 By downloading these products, you agree to the terms and conditions of the End User License Agreement(s) listed below.
 Refer to the documentation regarding using the image once downloaded to your environment.